Does Amazon Buy Back Books?

 • Ensure any text (title, author name) is easy to read in thumbnails.

-• Interior Formatting
+• Do Interior Formatting

 • Format both eBook and paperback/ print-on-demand versions properly.
 Use Vellum or Atticus for this.

 • Use consistent fonts, spacing, and design.
+You want the book to look as professional as possible!

 • Check for any layout or pagination issues in eBook and print proofs.

-• Metadata & Keywords
+• Research Metadata & Keywords

 • Set a clear title, subtitle, and author name.
 Decide whether to use a pen name or not.